-The second quarter was focused on strengthening and improving existing programmes and introducing new programmes that compliment further provision of nonclinical services to children with cancer and support their families which remarkably improvements on the way of delivering projects.
-This was facilitated by in house trainings conducted by different specialists.
+The second quarter took place rather slowly due to the low number of inpatients and the focus was on strengthening and improving the programmes and introducing new programmes, such as the nutritional programme which further complimented further provision of nonclinical services to children with cancer and support their families.
+This was facilitated by in house trainings conducted by different specialists and the visit from our friends Love, Hope and Strength Organisation, CiC founder, amongst other greatly appreciated visitors.